jni/using-python-for-science/using-python-for-science/essential-libraries-for-science.md

 speed things up.

-- The first step of speeding up your code is to profile it: no need to spend time optimizating the data analysis part if 90% of the time is spend on loading the data.
+- The first step of speeding up your code is to profile it: no need to spend time optimizing the data analysis part if 90% of the time is spend on loading the data.
 In order to do this, profile your code!
 There are many profilers out there, but our favorite ones are **`line_profiler`** and **`kernprof`**. `line_profiler` allows to do line-by-line profiling of